agrc/porter/README.md

    - [x] ArcGIS Online (@jacobdadams)
 1. Once all boxes are checked, the person who first opened the issue should close it.

+## Data Flow for New SGID Datasets

+Data in the internal SGID will automatically be added to the SGID10 with via the swapper pallet.

+If there is a record added to `SGID.META.AGOLItems`, the corresponding dataset will be added to:

+1. the open sgid with cloudb
+1. arcgis online with forklift
+1. open data with the agol validator

 ### Tweet templates

 #### intent to deprecate